CherrySoftMX/Arkanoid-game/readme.md

 | Right Arrow | Move to right   |
 | Spacebar    | Throw the ball  |

+**Note:** Tap the gray rectangles on the sides of the screen to move to left and right on a touch screen device.

 ### To do
 - [x] Player movement
 - [x] Adaptable game area viewport